isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 The server map parameters are described below:

 - ``id`` assigns an identifier to a DNS server.
 It is used for statistics and commands.
-It is required, must be not empty and unique.
+It is required, and must be both not empty and unique.

-- ``domain-names`` governs the many to one relationship between D2 DNS servers and GSS-TSIG DNS servers: for each domain name of this list, a D2 DNS server for this domain with the IP address and port is looked for.
+- ``domain-names`` governs the many-to-one relationship between D2 DNS servers and GSS-TSIG DNS servers: for each domain name on this list, Kea looks for a D2 DNS server for this domain with the specified IP address and port.
 An empty list (the default) means that all domains match.

 - ``ip-address`` specifies the IP address at which the GSS-TSIG DNS server listens for DDNS and TKEY requests.
 It is a mandatory parameter.

-- ``port`` specifies the DNS transport port at which the GSS-TSIG DNS server listens for DDNS and TKEY requests.
+- ``port`` specifies the DNS transport port on which the GSS-TSIG DNS server listens for DDNS and TKEY requests.
 It defaults to 53.

-- ``server-principal`` is the Kerberos principal name of the DNS server that will receive updates.
-The server principal parameter per server takes precedence.
-It is a mandatory parameter which must be specified at least at the global or the server level.
+- ``server-principal`` is the Kerberos principal name of the DNS server that receives updates.
+The ``server-principal`` parameter set at the per-server level takes precedence over one set at the global level.
+It is a mandatory parameter which must be specified at either the global or the server level.

 - ``client-principal`` is the Kerberos principal name of the Kea D2 service for this DNS server.
-The client principal parameter per server takes precedence.
-It is an optional parameter i.e. to not specify it at both the global and the server level is accepted.
+The ``client-principal`` parameter set at the per-server level takes precedence over one set at the global level.
+It is an optional parameter.

 - ``tkey-protocol`` determines which protocol is used to establish the security context with the DNS server.
-The TKEY protocol parameter per server takes precedence.
-Default and supported values are the same as for the global level parameter.
+The ``tkey-protocol`` parameter set at the per-server level takes precedence over one set at the global level.
+The default and supported values for the per-server level parameter are the same as for the global-level parameter.

 - ``tkey-lifetime`` determines the lifetime of GSS-TSIG keys in the TKEY protocol for the DNS server.
-The TKEY lifetime parameter per server takes precedence.
-Default and supported values are the same as for the global level parameter.
+The ``tkey-lifetime`` parameter set at the per-server level takes precedence over one set at the global level.
+The default and supported values for the per-server level parameter are the same as for the global-level parameter.

-- ``rekey-interval`` governs the time interval the keys for this particular server are checked for rekeying, i.e. a new key is created to replace the current usable one when its age is greater than the ``rekey-interval`` value.
+- ``rekey-interval`` governs the time interval at which the keys for this particular server are checked for rekeying, i.e. when a new key is created to replace the current usable one if its age is greater than the ``rekey-interval`` value.
-  The value must be smaller than the ``tkey-lifetime`` value (it is recommend between 50% and 80% of the ``tkey-lifetime`` value).
-The rekey interval parameter per server takes precedence.
-Default and supported values are the same as for the global level parameter.
+  The value must be smaller than the ``tkey-lifetime`` value (it is recommended to be set between 50% and 80% of the ``tkey-lifetime`` value).
+The ``rekey-interval`` parameter set at the per-server level takes precedence over one set at the global level.
+The default and supported values for the per-server level parameter are the same as for the global-level parameter.

-- ``retry-interval`` governs the time interval to retry to create a key if any error occurred previously for this particular server.
+- ``retry-interval`` governs the time interval at which to retry to create a key if any error occurred previously for this particular server.
 The value must be smaller than the ``rekey-interval`` value, and should be at most 1/3 of the difference between ``tkey-lifetime`` and ``rekey-interval``.
-The retry interval parameter per server takes precedence.
-Default and supported values are the same as for the global level parameter.
+The ``retry-interval`` parameter set at the per-server level takes precedence over one set at the global level.
+The default and supported values for the per-server level parameter are the same as for the global-level parameter.

 - ``fallback`` governs the behavior when GSS-TSIG should be used (a matching DNS server is configured) but no GSS-TSIG key is available.
-  The fallback parameter per server takes precedence.
-Default and supported values are the same as for the global level parameter.
+  The ``fallback`` parameter set at the per-server level takes precedence over one set at the global level.
+The default and supported values for the per-server level parameter are the same as for the global-level parameter..

-- ``exchange-timeout`` governs the time used to wait for the GSS-TSIG TKEY exchange to finish before it timeouts.
-The exchange timeout parameter per server takes precedence.
-Default and supported values are the same as for the global level parameter.
+- ``exchange-timeout`` governs the amount of time to wait for the GSS-TSIG TKEY exchange to finish before the process times out.
+The ``exchange-timeout`` parameter set at the per-server level takes precedence over one set at the global level.
+The default and supported values for the per-server level parameter are the same as for the global-level parameter.

 - ``user-context`` is an optional parameter (see :ref:`user-context` for a general description of user contexts in Kea).

 - ``comment`` is allowed but currently ignored.

 GSS-TSIG Automatic Key Removal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The server will periodically delete keys which expired more than 3 times the
+The server periodically deletes keys after they have been expired more than three times the
-maximum key lifetime (``tkey-lifetime`` parameter).
+length of the maximum key lifetime (the ``tkey-lifetime`` parameter).
-The user has the option to purge keys on demand by using ``gss-tsig-purge-all``
+The user has the option to purge keys on demand by using the ``gss-tsig-purge-all``
-command (see :ref:`command-gss-tsig-purge-all`) or ``gss-tsig-purge`` command
+command (see :ref:`command-gss-tsig-purge-all`) or the ``gss-tsig-purge`` command
 (see :ref:`command-gss-tsig-purge`).

 GSS-TSIG Configuration for Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using the Kerberos 5 and Bind9 setup of :ref:`gss-tsig-deployment` the local resolver must point to the Bind9 named server address and local Kerberos be configured by putting in the ``krb5.conf`` file:
+When using Kerberos 5 and BIND 9 as described in :ref:`gss-tsig-deployment`, the local resolver must point to the BIND 9 ``named`` server address.
+The local Kerberos must also be configured by putting the following text into the ``krb5.conf`` file:

 .. code-block:: ini